Wolfgang Deml Sells 1,000 Shares of AGCO Co. (NYSE:AGCO) Stock

 AGCO Co.
-(NYSE:AGCO) Director Wolfgang Deml sold 1,000 shares of the firm’s stock in a transaction dated Monday, February 22nd.
-The stock was sold at an average price of $126.41, for a total value of $126,410.00.
-Following the transaction, the director now owns 8,291 shares in the company, valued at approximately $1,048,065.31.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+(NYSE:AGCO) Director Wolfgang Deml sold 1,000 shares of the firm’s stock in a transaction on Wednesday, February 24th.
+The stock was sold at an average price of $128.35, for a total value of $128,350.00.
+Following the completion of the sale, the director now owns 6,291 shares of the company’s stock, valued at $807,449.85.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Wolfgang Deml also recently made the following trade(s):